Surgical cancellation intelligence and revenue integrityConfidentialSurgical OperationsRevenue IntegrityPrior Authorization Management

 The Problem

-The practice ran its scheduling and clinic operations on Integy (EMR), its surgical and ASC records on HST Pathways, and its lab data on Telcor.
-Each system assigned a different patient ID to the same patient.
+The practice ran its scheduling and clinic operations on one platform, its surgical and ASC records on another, and its lab data on a third.
+The data existed.
+It had never been brought together.

 This meant that cross-system analysis — the kind required to answer why a case cancelled, whether it was a prior auth denial, a date-of-service no-show, or a referral source problem — was structurally impossible with the existing setup.